atrelinski/CMake-Example/README.md

 # To run this example:
 - download repository on your hard-disk
-- in the downloaded folder in command line run `cmake -H. -Bbuild`.
-This will create `build` directory.
+- in the downloaded folder, in command line run `cmake -H. -Bbuild`.
+This will create `build` directory and solution (*.sln) in it.
-- to compile from command line in windows run `cmake --build build --config Release`
+Then run `cmake --build build --config Release` in windows command line to compile.
 - or you can open generated .sln in Visual Studio - then you should see something like that:

 ![VS view](doc/vs-view.png)